Syco54645/Sinema/README.md

 ## Credits/Shoutouts
 * drpenismd - For putting up with my excitement about this project and providing the name
 * tuna - Again, for putting up with my excitement and talking exploitation cinema with me
-* lnewlf11 - Helping with ideas and helping to prune down a list of 5,000+ subgenres that we wanted to keep.
+* lnewlf11 - Helping with ideas and helping to prune down a list of 5,000+ tags that we wanted to keep.
 Oh and for watching the films with me

 ## Sitemap